tzuhan/leetcode/README.md

          algorithm/*
          shell_script/*
          databases/*
-         script/* : places store jquery script to adjust appearance of leetcode, hiding locked probles, for example.
+         script/* : place to store jquery script to adjust appearance of leetcode, hiding locked probles, for example. interview/* : place to store code interviews that I encountered
 ```